open-edge-insights/ts-telegraf/README.md

 ## Enabling EII message bus input plugin in Telegraf

-**Purpose**
-Receiving the data from EII message bus and storing it into influx db, at scale.
+The purpose of this enablement is to allow telegraf received data from EII message bus and storing it into influxdb that able to be scalable.

 **Overview**